webstah/self-supervised-bss-via-multi-encoder-ae/README.md

 <a href="https://github.com/webstah"><img src="https://github.com/webstah.png" width="60px;"/></a> <a href="https://github.com/Mellowing-Factory"><img src="https://github.com/Mellowing-Factory.png" width="60px;"/></a>

 ### Acknowledgments
+This work was supported by the Technology Development Program (S3201499) funded by the Ministry of SMEs and Startups (MSS, Korea).

 The Multi-Ethnic Study of Atherosclerosis (MESA) Sleep Ancillary study was funded by NIH-NHLBI Association of Sleep Disorders with Cardiovascular Health Across Ethnic Groups (RO1 HL098433).
 MESA is supported by NHLBI funded contracts HHSN268201500003I, N01-HC-95159, N01-HC-95160, N01-HC-95161, N01-HC-95162, N01-HC-95163, N01-HC-95164, N01-HC-95165, N01-HC-95166, N01-HC-95167, N01-HC-95168 and N01-HC-95169 from the National Heart, Lung, and Blood Institute, and by cooperative agreements UL1-TR-000040, UL1-TR-001079, and UL1-TR-001420 funded by NCATS.
 The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, 75N92019R002).

 ### References